Unless you read slower or faster than someone who wrote all this crap, then it's not. So probably not then.

 My sister in law told me I have a nice voice to listen to.
 A close friend told me I have interesting eyes.
+Another good friend forbade me to shave my head in solidarity "because you have awesome hair".
 Someone else tells me I'm deceptively strong (for an IT nerd) - DIY and motorcycles I guess.
 I'm also told I make great cakes and brownies, the latter I definitely agree.
 It's a point of pride.
 Live with it.

 My EE-Stack profile (for more techy people?):

 Making Brownies.
 It's an established fact.

 Making up sketches and jokes inside my head that make me laugh uncontrollably, but that cannot be explained to any degree to anyone else.

 I'm horribly bad at realising how thought through some stuff I say is.
 I'm also less good than average at expressing my thoughts in normal human terms before I've finished thinking them.